 In case the above images don’t suffice lets look at the following 360 animation of the head of the statue of Antiochus I Theos of Commagene.

-At the same burial sight archaeologists also found a smaller statue of Antiochus I. Just as in the other statues we observe that the crown is shaped like a triangular prism.
+Archaeologists also found a smaller statue of Antiochus I there.
+Just as in the other statues we observe that the crown is shaped like a triangular prism.

 The statues of Antiochus I of Commagene serve as our main evidence for the triangular shape of the ancient Armenian tiara.
 Other clues however come from various artifacts found in Armenia and other regions representing Armenia.

 The Metropolitan museum of arts possesses a very interesting artifact depicting a boy in “eastern” dress, which is a term signifying the east of the Greco-Roman world.
 Most probably the boy represents an Armenian prince.
 We observe him wearing such an Armenian Tiara, or something that suppose to resemble an Armenian tiara.
 The Metropolitan museum identifies the statues (along with another similar twin statue) to either represent two Armenias (Armenia Minor and Armenia Major) or a portrait of Alexander Helios, son of Mark Antony and Cleopatra VII, as prince of Armenia after Mark Antony’s conquest of Armenia in 34 B.C. (read the official description here).
 In any case the statue refers to Armenia and as often in the Roman world the Armenian Tiara was an important symbol of Armenia (see images on roman coins).
 We observe that, here, too the headgear is shaped like a triangular prism (see images bellow).